joelbvdev/joelbvdev/README.md

 ## 🚀 About Me

 - 🎓 Data Science Student at Universidad Nacional de Luján
-- 💻 Junior Developer focused on Python and JavaScript
+- 💻 Junior Developer focused on Python
 - 🔧 Experience in IT Support, hardware and software troubleshooting
-- 📚 Currently learning Python, JavaScript and C
+- 📚 Currently learning Python, Java, SQL, C
-- 🎯 Interested in Backend Development, Web Development and IT Support
+- 🎯 Interested in Data, Cybersecurity and IT Support
 - 🌱 Always building projects and improving my skills

 ### 🌐 Portfolio

 <a href="https://portfolio-joelvegadev.vercel.app">
-  portfolio-joelvegadev.vercel.app
+  in construction
 </a>

 ---